Mark Wiseman

-Mark Wiseman (born 1970) is a Canadian businessman and financier who has worked with many institutional investors and the Government of Canada.
-He was formerly the chair of the Alberta Investment Management Corporation; a manager at BlackRock; and prior to 2016, the president and CEO of the Canada Pension Plan Investment Board (CPPIB).
-He is the co-founder of the Century Initiative, which aims to increase Canada's population to 100 million by 2100 solely through immigration.
+Mark David Wiseman (born 1970) is a Canadian lawyer, businessman and diplomat who has served as the ambassador of Canada to the United States since February 2026.

+Wiseman previously served as the chair of the Alberta Investment Management Corporation from 2020 to 2023 and president and CEO of the Canada Pension Plan Investment Board from 2012 to 2016.
+He held senior roles at BlackRock and worked as an advisor to Boston Consulting Group and Lazard prior to assuming his role as ambassador.
+Wiseman co-founded the Century Initiative.

 Early life and education

 Wiseman was born in Niagara Falls, Ontario, and raised in Burlington by his mother, a physiotherapist, and his father, a plumber and pipe fitter who headed a division of a construction company.
 He has one sister, who is a veterinarian.
 He earned a bachelor's degree from Queen's University as well as a law degree and an MBA from the University of Toronto.
 He obtained a Master of Laws degree from Yale University, where he was a Fulbright Scholar.
 He is Jewish.